albertostefanelli/academic_website/content/post/sublime_ride.md

 11. Fine tuning **(Optional)**
     1. Install rtichoke to get an improved console for R with multiline editing and rich syntax highlight.
 Follow the instructions on the [rtichoke GitHub page](https://github.com/randy3k/rtichoke).
 Remember to type in Terminus (or in your bash terminal) `rtichoke` instead of `r`.
-    2. Install [MarkdownEditing](https://packagecontrol.io/packages/MarkdownEditing) or [MarkdownComplements](https://packagecontrol.io/packages/MarkdownComplements) for better Markdown support such as list and tables.
+    2. Install [MarkdownEditing](https://packagecontrol.io/packages/MarkdownEditing) or [MarkdownComplements](https://packagecontrol.io/packages/MarkdownComplements) for better Markdown support such as lists and tables.
     3. Install a Git plug-in from the Package Control (point n2) such as [this one](https://github.com/kemayo/sublime-text-git).
     4. Tune R-IDE for a better writing experience.
 Create a file called `R Markdown.sublime-settings` in `/Sublime Text 3/Packages/User` and paste the following code.